evarol/bovistitch/README.md

 # bovistitch

-Tool to stitch and vignette correct multi slide images using linearly approximated optimal transport.
+Bovistitch is a tool to stitch and vignette correct multi slide images using linearly approximated optimal transport.
 There are no parameters to tune.

 Requires the ImarisReader github repo from https://github.com/PeterBeemiller/ImarisReader